 Bayley also contributes a lot of songwriting, primarily lyrics, like first single Man On The Edge.
 This is one of very few immediate and uptempo tracks on The X Factor, and one of Bayley’s better performances, but it’s essentially a poor man’s Aces High or Be Quick Or Be Dead.

 At least, Harris decided not to include Judgement Day on the album, leaving it to the B-side of the single.
 This is a good call, as Gers comes even closer to his own Be Quick riffs on this track.
-On the other hand, guitarist Dave Murray’s only writing credit for the project, the Harris-assisted Justice Of The Peace, could have made for a nice and catchy contrast on an album that is bogged down under the weight of way too many slow-burning tracks, but was also relegated to the B-side.
+On the other hand, guitarist Dave Murray’s only writing credit for the project, the Harris-assisted Justice Of The Peace, could have made for a nice and catchy contrast on an album that is bogged down under the weight of way too many slow-burning tracks, but this song was also relegated to a single B-side.

 Interestingly, The X Factor seems to fit better into a double vinyl album format, which can be appreciated with the recent 180g reissue, possibly because grouping the tracks into twos or threes makes the totality of the record’s 71 minutes seem less overwhelming.
 In this format The X Factor splits rather neatly into four episodes.

 Only Harris’ chillingly honest Judgement Of Heaven, as well as a very short bit of Murray’s solo in The Edge Of Darkness, features an instance of the harmony guitar Iron Maiden hallmark.
-It is worrying when a classic band stays true to their basic style but still manages to not sound like themselves.
+It is deeply worrying when a classic band stays true to their basic style but still manages to not sound like themselves.

 Ultimately, the responsibility for The X Factor‘s shortcomings must fall on the shoulders of Steve Harris.
 With Smith, Dickinson and Birch all out of the picture, there had never been a Maiden album where the bassist was so completely in charge.
 The X Factor represents what Harris wanted at a time when he could pretty much make exactly the Iron Maiden album he envisioned, at his own pace and in his own studio.